 - Zoledronic acid belongs to a group of medicines known as bisphosphonates.

 - Zoledronic acid is used for the treatment of high calcium levels (hypercalcemia) associated with cancer.

 - Zoledronic acid (including the Zometa brand) may be used to treat patients with multiple myeloma or bone metastases from solid tumors in addition to standard chemotherapy regimens.

 - The use of zoledronic acid in non-tumor related hypercalcemic conditions (such as hyperparathyroidism) has not been established.

-- The Reclast brand of zoledronic acid may be used to treat or prevent osteoporosis caused by menopause, steroid use or gonadal failure.
+- The Reclast brand of zoledronic acid may be used to treat or prevent osteoporosis caused by menopause, steroid use, or low hormone levels due to gonadal failure.
 Reclast may also be used to increase bone mineral density in men and to treat Paget's disease of the bone in men and women.

 - Zoledronic acid is an injection that only requires administration every year for the treatment of osteoporosis, and every two years for the prevention of osteoporosis.
 It is administered every three to four weeks when used for the treatment of osteolytic bone lesions of multiple myeloma.